London: Status

-Within London, both the City of London and the City of Westminster have city status and both the City of London and the remainder of Greater London are counties for the purposes of lieutenancies.
+Within London, both the City of London and the City of Westminster have city status.
+The City of London and the remainder of Greater London are both counties for the purposes of lieutenancies.
 The area of Greater London includes areas that are part of the historic counties of Middlesex, Kent, Surrey, Essex and Hertfordshire.
-London's status as the capital of England, and later the United Kingdom, has never been granted or confirmed by statute or in written form.
+More recently, Greater London has been defined as a region of England and in this context is known as London.

-Its status as a capital was established by constitutional convention, which means its status as de facto capital is a part of the UK's uncodified constitution.
+It is the capital of the United Kingdom and of England by convention rather than statute.
 The capital of England was moved to London from Winchester as the Palace of Westminster developed in the 12th and 13th centuries to become the permanent location of the royal court, and thus the political capital of the nation.
-More recently, Greater London has been defined as a region of England and in this context is known as London.